brendanlandis/cut-it/README.md

 - F4-B5 - tremolo
 - C4-E4 - reverb / freeze

-The knobs also control different stuff for each of the filters, and the display will give status of what's happening with whichever filter is "selected".
+The knobs also control different stuff for each of the filters, and the display will give the status of what's happening with whichever filter is "selected".
 You can select a filter by pressing the "on/off" or "shift" buttons for that filter (see diagrams below).

 ## nitty gritty controls